SaulDoesCode/rilti.js/README.md

 * powerful yet petite notifier system (pub/sub)
 * no classes, no this, no extra fuzz, functional positive
 * no old javascript, we use modern features like Proxy
+* A Gziped rilti.js weighs less than 4.4kb

 #### Plugins:
 * rilti-tilt.js - compact mouse motion based element tilting effect, based on vanilla-tilt.js